open-telemetry/opentelemetry-collector-contrib/extension/bearertokenauthextension/README.md

   This token is prepended by "Bearer " before being sent as a value of "authorization" key in RPC metadata.

-- `tokenfile`: filename of file that contains a authorization token that needs to be sent on every gRPC client call as metadata.
+- `filename`: filename of file that contains a authorization token that needs to be sent on every gRPC client call as metadata.
   This token is prepended by "Bearer " before being sent as a value of "authorization" key in RPC metadata.